Fritz edges Murray to reach quarters in Washington

 Fritz, who crushed 17 aces, managed to serve his way out of trouble and hit a lovely lunging volley to set up match point, which he converted with a cross-court forehand winner.

-The match showcased not only both players' raw power but also their versatility, with each deploying deft drop shots at critical times in the match, often leading to entertaining rallies on a hot and humid day.
+The match showcased not only both players' raw power but also their versatility, with each deploying deft drop shots at critical times, often leading to entertaining rallies on a hot and humid day.

+Play was halted at one point by climate change protesters who threw large tennis balls with flames printed on them onto the court and unfurled banners calling on tournament sponsors Mubadala and Citi to stop funding the fossil fuel industry.

+The winner of the Fritz-Thompson match will face Tallon Griekspoor for the place in the final after the Dutch player overwhelmed American J.J.
+Wolf 7-5 6-4.

+Tiafoe rifled a forehand passing shot on match point and raised his arms to pump up the adoring crowd after notching the win.

+The second-seeded Tiafoe will face Dan Evans in a quarter-final later on Friday after the Briton beat Russia's Alexander Shevchenko 6-4 6-3.

-Bulgarian Grigor Dimitrov reached the semi-finals without hitting a ball after he was handed a walkover by Frenchman Ugo Humbert.
+The winner will take on Bulgarian Grigor Dimitrov, who reached the semi-finals without hitting a ball after he was handed a walkover by Frenchman Ugo Humbert.